yogonwa/NobelLM/IMPLEMENTATION_PLAN.md

   - Structured fields: `gender`, `country`, `specific_work_cited`, `prize_motivation` (as tag and/or its own chunk)
 - Store a single `text` field per chunk (input files are already cleaned; no raw/clean distinction).
 - Remove `language` and `declined` from the schema (not relevant for this project).
-- Chunking logic: Accumulate paragraphs into blocks of ~300–500 words, respecting paragraph boundaries and avoiding mid-sentence splits.
-If a paragraph is very long, split at sentence boundaries.
-If the last chunk is very short, merge with the previous chunk if appropriate.
+- Chunking logic: Accumulate paragraphs into blocks up to the model's max token limit (e.g., 500 for BGE-Large, 250 for MiniLM), splitting long paragraphs as needed.
+If overlap is set, the last N tokens of the previous chunk are prepended to the next chunk.
 - For short fields (`prize_motivation`, `life_blurb`, `work_blurb`), treat each as a single chunk.
-- **Output:** Chunked `.jsonl` file with tagged, cleaned segments: `data/chunks_literature_labeled.jsonl`
+- **Output:** Chunked `.jsonl` file with tagged, cleaned segments: `data/chunks_literature_labeled_{model}.jsonl`
 - **Implementation:** See `embeddings/chunk_literature_speeches.py` for the implemented script.

 ### Phase 5 – Post-MVP Foundations (M5)